-Each college, except the college of graduate studies, shall have a college faculty constituted as follows: the president of the university; the chief academic officer; the dean, associate deans, and assistant deans of the college; and all persons assigned to the college with the faculty rank of professor, associate professor, clinical associate professor, assistant professor, clinical assistant professor, instructor, college lecturer, college associate lecturer, college senior lecturer, research assistant professor, research associate professor, research professor, college of law clinical professor, college of law legal writing professor, and emeritus.
+Each college, except the college of graduate studies, shall have a college faculty constituted as follows: the president of the university; the chief academic officer; the dean, associate deans, and assistant deans of the college; and all persons assigned to the college with the faculty rank of professor, associate professor, clinical associate professor, assistant professor, clinical associate professor, assistant professor, clinical assistant professor, research associate professor, research professor, research professor, college of law clinical professor, college of law legal writing professor, and emeritus.
 In cases involving doubt as to the proper college or colleges to which a person is assigned, assignment will be made by the chief academic officer after obtaining the recommendation of the deans concerned.